Mcotsar/Mcotsar/README.md

 but

 Hola!
 I'm María, from Spain, a computational archaeologist and now Postdoc working at CSIC in Spain, previously working as a Postdoc on PalaeoSilkRoad project at the University of Tübingen and MINERVA project at Aarhus University.
 Hope you enjoy my git (I don't).
 I highly recommend [Disturbingmovieslist](https://github.com/Mcotsar/Disturbingmovieslist).
 You can also see my academic work [here](https://scholar.google.es/citations?user=edhP6ewAAAAJ&hl=es), but for nonsense stuff, feminism and science you can follow me on my [Mastodon](https://fediscience.org/@mcotsar) (Spanish / English).
+Ah, I have a personal blog [in Spanish](https://mcotsar.medium.com/) where I share my thoughts about academia, mental health and other stuff :-)